X-C3LL/x-c3ll.github.io/_posts/2018-02-24-parasite-web-server-process.md

     ptraceRead(pid, code_cave_address, oldcode, CAVE_SIZE);
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Let's inject our code and modify registers (it is x86_64, so RAX must be the address of dlopen, RDI the location of our stage 2 and RSI the value of RTLD_LAZY).
-Of course we put RIP pointing to our stub (__injectme()__), so when the exeuction will be resumed our code will be executed:
+Of course we put RIP pointing to our stub (__injectme()__), so when the execution will be resumed our code will be executed:

 ```c
 // Now is time to overwrite the code cave with our code